Villages Around Lake Atitlan

 It is also home to one of the oldest hotels on the Lake, Casa del Mundo, perched on the rocks with amazing views.

-It is about a 40-min walk to Santa Curz la Laguna.
+It is about a 40-min walk along a narrow pathway to Santa Cruz la Laguna, the next door village.

 Santa Cruz La Laguna